On This Page:

 Filtering Recipients in Quickmail

-Quickmail is added to new courses by default, but if you you are an Instructor and you don't see the Quickmail block in your course, you can add it.
-See Add & Remove Blocks in Moodle.
+Quickmail is added to new courses by default, but if you are an Instructor and you don't see the Quickmail block in your course, you can add it.
+For details, see Add & Remove Blocks in Moodle.

 By default, Quickmail is available only to instructors and TAs.
-Instructors can configure Quickmail to allow student use (see below).
+Instructors can configure Quickmail to allow student use (See below, Configure Quickmail for Student Use & Change Default Filters).

 To send an email message using Quickmail:

 - In the Quickmail block, click Compose New Email.
-The Quickmail Email menu will open.
+The Quickmail Email page will open.

 Filter by Role using the Role Filter option:

-- To limit Potential Recipients by role, select a Role from the Role Filter menu (e.g., Student, Non-Editing teacher or Teacher).
+- To limit Potential Recipients by role, select a Role from the Role Filter menu (e.g., Teacher, Non-editing teacher, Student, or Teacher).

 - To include all members of the class leave the Role Filter set to No Filter.
-(Later you will choose Add All.)
+(You will choose Add All later.)

 (click to enlarge)

-Filter by Section or Group using the Potential Sections option:
+Filter by Section or Group using the Potential Sections or Groups option:

-- To limit Potential Recipients to a particular Class Section or Group, under Potential Sections click a Group name or Section name.
+- To limit Potential Recipients to a particular Class Section or Group, under Potential groups, click a Group name or Section name.

 - To include more than one section or group to the selection, hold down Command (Mac) or Control (Windows) and click the additional names in the Potential Sections list.